clux/modul8/docs/cli.md

     $ modul8 app/entry.js -d myKey=myData.json

-Multiple data elements can be delimited with a hash symbol like above.
+Multiple data elements can be delimited with the & symbol like above.

 ## Loading Libraries
 Libraries can be concatenated on in the order they wish to be included.
 Load them with the `-b` flag, supplying a path as the key, and a list of files inside that path.

-    $ modul8 app/entry.js -b libs/=[jQuery.js,jQuery.ui.js,plugins/datepicker.js]
+    $ modul8 app/entry.js -b libs/=jQuery.js,jQuery.ui.js,plugins/datepicker.js

 ### Loading Plugins
-Plugins work different from the programmatic API as well.
-It requires either a name (or the path to the module if it is not requirable from (current?) location) as the key, and a list of options to pass to the `require(pathOrNameOfModule).Plugin` constructor.
+It requires a relative or absolute path to the plugins root, and an optional list of options to pass as strings to the `require(pathOrNameOfModule).Plugin` constructor.

-    $ modul8 app/entry.js -g pathToModule=[arg1,..]
+    $ modul8 app/entry.js -g pathToModule=opt1,opt2

-Arguments are serialized as comma separated strings????????
+This would be the equivalent of doing

+    var Plugin = require('pathToModule');
+    modul8(..)
+      .use(new Plugin('opt1', 'opt2'))
+      ..

+For a blank constructor call, do not use `-g pathToModule=` as this is used to pass the empty string as the first parameter.
+Instead omit the equals sign: `-g pathToModule`

 ### Extra Options
 The following are equivalent methods for the programmatic API calls to `.set()`